anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 }
 ```

-!!! note
-    There are many [more default arguments](https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html#default-arguments){target="_blank"} and we'll cover them as we go through the concepts.
+> There are many [more default arguments](https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html#default-arguments){target="_blank"} and we'll cover them as we go through the concepts.

 We can initialize DAGs with many [parameters](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/dag/index.html#airflow.models.dag.DAG){:target="_blank"} (which will override the same parameters in `default_args`) and in several different ways: